AutoJenny/blog/docs/database/schema.md

 # Database Schema Reference

+> **SAFETY WARNING:**
+> Always make a full backup using `pg_dump` before running `create_tables.sql`.
+Never run this script on production or important data without a backup and a tested restore plan.
+Restore data as needed after schema changes.

 The Blog CMS uses PostgreSQL (or SQLite in dev) for all persistent storage.
 Below is an overview of the main tables and their relationships.

 ## Main Tables